 At the base of the mountain Disney's Blizzard Beach offers guests the chance to soak up the sun on the beach, chill out and float in tubes on the Cross Country Creek lazy river, ride the surf in Melt-Away Bay a giant one-acre wave pool, or participate in water activities at the Ski Patrol Training Camp.
 For preschoolers and little kids, Tike's Peak, is a polar-themed water play area with kid-sized versions of some of the water park's larger attractions.

-Disney's Blizzard Beach water park amenities include a variety of food & beverage options, snack concessions, locker and towel rentals, and changing rooms.
+Disney's Blizzard Beach water park amenities include a variety of food and beverage options, snack concessions, locker and towel rentals, and changing rooms.

 April 1, 1995

 Open daily, year-round, except for seasonal closures for refurbishment.
 When Blizzard Beach is closed, Disney's Typhoon Lagoon waterpark is open.